jslomkowski/pytest-test-examples/README.md

 - Example in Machine Learning: Verifying that the data preprocessing pipeline correctly feeds into the model training process, and that the trained model can receive and predict new data accurately.

-- Example in Data Engineering: Ensuring that data flows seamlessly through a pipeline from extraction, through transformation stages, and loads accurately into a target database.
+- Example in Data Engineering: Ensuring that data flows seamlessly through a pipeline from extraction, to transformation stages, and transformation stages to loading accurately into a target database.

 ### End-to-End Tests
 - Definition: Comprehensive tests that simulate a real-world scenario from start to finish to ensure the system behaves as intended when all components are integrated.
+Done on production or quasi production data.

 - Example in Machine Learning: Running a complete pipeline from data ingestion, preprocessing, model training, and prediction to verify the entire workflow produces the correct outputs.